-Training Video-LLMs often involves complex supervision tuples \( (V, Q, a) \), where queries may be abstract or multi-hop.
-TVS mitigates this by transforming them into simplified triples \( (v, q, a) \), where \( v \) is a high-utility segment and \( q \) is a grounded reformulation of the original query.
-This decomposition benefits the model by offloading abstract reasoning to upstream modules, allowing the model to specialize in two core competencies: temporal understanding and multimodal alignment \citep{cognitiveLoadDuringProblemSolving:EffectsOnLearningNO3, NineWaysToReduceCognitiveLoadInMultimediaLearningNO4, ReducingExtraneousLoadImportantNO15, zhang2025atomic, vibe}.
+Because $\mathcal{F}_{\text{EMC}}$ is endomorphic, any existing Video-LLM training or inference pipeline continues to operate unchanged, receiving $(v, q)$ in place of $(V, Q)$; see Appendix~\ref{appendix:emc_integration} for details.

-\jiateng{I feel the best way to present this is that we first have a section enhancing that 'TVS is the bottleneck of current Video-LLMs', say we assume that TVS tasks can be perfectly resolved, we show a table where model performance can be significantly boosted.
-However, we also show that current appraoches does not resolve TVS well.
-We use this section to enhance the importance of the TVS task itself, before coming to an approach that 'solves TVS' } \uky{added leading words for eval results section, to proper refer to the tables}
+\jiateng{I feel the best way to present this is that we first have a section enhancing that 'EMC is the bottleneck of current Video-LLMs', say we assume that EMC tasks can be perfectly resolved, we show a table where model performance can be significantly boosted.
+However, we also show that current appraoches does not resolve EMC well.
+We use this section to enhance the importance of the EMC task itself, before coming to an approach that 'solves EMC' } \uky{added leading words for eval results section, to proper refer to the tables}